monsoonmaelstrom/book2/book2.md

 “I don’t know.
 I haven’t talked to him in a while, but I assume so.
 He’s got nowhere else here to go.”

 “We should go to talk to him later,” I say more to myself than to her.
 I really don’t think my mother took them.
 If she had them, she’d want to make sure I knew she had them.
-She’d have left some sort of message or messenger, the same way she did after the pass, but it still doesn’t hurt to check.
+She’d have left some sort of message or messenger, the same way she did after the pass, but it doesn’t hurt to check.

 It takes about twenty five minutes to make it from Peter’s neighborhood to Reese’s shop.
 I lead us to the same spot where Peter and I scoped out the shop last time.
 I can already tell the shop doesn’t look open which, in the middle of the day, is a bad sign for any business, but especially a twenty four hour one.
 I want to go in and see what I can find, but I decide to be smart and watch the place for a while first.
 It should give enough time for Henry, Giorgi, and Gavin to show up.
 Hopefully with Davy.
 If Iverson has Davy too, it makes the situation that much worse.